Chakalaka

 That doesn’t mean there aren’t a few crowd-pleasing dishes in there – the chicken wings are slow-cooked and soft as it gets, the meat sliding off the bone with a single slurp.
 But everything comes with a Cape-inspired twist: these wings are covered in what the menu cheerfully calls ‘monkey gland sauce’.

-No, it’s not what you think, no monkeys were milked in the making of this sauce.
-It’s Chakalaka’s own take on the popular South African glaze – a thick, sort-of-sweet, sort-of-tangy sauce, very sticky, very delicious.
+No, it’s not what you think, no monkeys were milked in the making of this meal.
+It’s Chakalaka’s own take on the popular South African glaze – a thick, sort-of-sweet, sort-of-tangy sauce, very sticky, totally delicious.
 The origin of the name?
 Some mad Russian scientist in the 1920s was convinced monkey glands could slow the ageing process, and, well, that’s about as much detail as we’re allowed to go into.

 On an entirely unrelated note, the plum-sized cheesy balls are another superb starter.
 Made with maize, gooey cheese and zingy paprika batter, they come on a bed of the eponymous chakalaka – a sauce so good, they named the place after it.
 This hearty relish is all about bold, spicy flavours, chunks of vegetables and beans, soused in secret seasonings you’re not going to find down your local Aldi.